triyanox/lla/README.md

 ## Plugin Development

 Develop custom plugins to extend `lla`'s functionality.
 Plugins are dynamic libraries that implement the `Plugin` trait from the [lla_plugin_interface](https://github.com/triyanox/lla/tree/main/lla_plugin_interface) crate.
+The plugin system uses a message-passing architecture to ensure ABI compatibility between different Rust versions.

 1. Create a new plugin: